appus-studio/Notification-AlertView/README.md

-Notification-AlertView
+APNotificationAlertView
 =====================

 Made by [![Appus Studio](Resource/logo.png)](http://appus.pro)

-'NotificationAlertView' allow you to show any view as popup notification with cube transform.
+'APNotificationAlertView' allow you to show any view as popup notification with cube transform.
 Developed for easy extension and flexible integration.:point_up:

 * [Setup](#setup)
 * [Demo usage](#demo-usage)